smoke-you/pyLiveKML/docs/how-it-works.md

 # Setting up a Live Feed

 In order to set up a live feed, it is necessary to load (at least) two `<NetworkLink>` tags into GEP: one tag to host live content, and the other to retrieve that content.
 This mechanism is detailed well in [Google's documentation](https://developers.google.com/kml/documentation/updates).
-It is also implemented in [the evaluation application](https://github.com/smoke-you/pyLiveKML/blob/main/evals/main.py), where the various file endpoints /loader.kml, /elements.kml and /update.kml return files that perform distinct functions.
+It is also implemented in [the evaluation application](https://github.com/smoke-you/pyLiveKML/blob/main/evals/main.py), where the various file endpoints `/loader.kml`, `/elements.kml` and `/update.kml` return files that perform distinct functions.

-* /loader.kml
+* `/loader.kml`

   Delivers a KML file containing the two `<NetworkLink>` tags, named "Elements" and "Update".
-The "Elements" link retrieves /elements.kml once only, while the "Update" link periodically retrieves /update.kml.
+The "Elements" link retrieves `/elements.kml` once only, while the "Update" link periodically retrieves `/update.kml`.

-* /elements.kml
+* `/elements.kml`

   Delivers a KML file that must use a `<Container>` (a `<Document>` or `<Folder>`, as concrete subclasses) tag as it's root element.
-The /update.kml file will target this `<Container>` (or one or more child `<Container>`'s under it), creating new (or changing, or deleting, existing) tags under the target.
+The `/update.kml` file will target this `<Container>` (or one or more child `<Container>`'s under it), creating new (or changing, or deleting, existing) tags under the target.
 As discussed [above](https://github.com/smoke-you/pyLiveKML/blob/main/docs/how-it-works.md#networklinkcontrol), target `<Container>`'s are referenced in the Python implementation of `<NetworkLinkControl>` as the objects that it is to monitor and synchronize with GEP.

-* / update.kml
+* `/ update.kml`

   Delivers a KML file containing a `<NetworkLinkControl>` tag, with it's child `<Update>` tag and a collection of `<Create>`, `<Change>` and `<Delete>` tags that describe the next synchronization update.